hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 ![How-to-hire-a-freelance-software-developer.PNG](https://blog.flexiple.com/wp-content/uploads/2020/02/How-to-hire-a-freelance-software-developer-16x9.png)

-1. While a lot of solutions exist, you have to be sure of the use-case that you are going to solve.
+While a lot of solutions exist, you have to be sure of the use-case that you are going to solve.
 In order to select the optimal solution, some of the questions that you have to answer are:

-2. Have you decided on a screening and evaluation process?
+1. Have you decided on a screening and evaluation process?

-3. How much bandwidth can you devote to evaluating developers?
+2. How much bandwidth can you devote to evaluating developers?

-4. Are you looking for a quick fix, or do you have the time to carry out an elaborate hiring strategy?
+3. Are you looking for a quick fix, or do you have the time to carry out an elaborate hiring strategy?

 Answering such questions will help you select which source(s) to pursue to find and hire software developers.
 Some are better than others in terms of the quality of developers, some offer quicker turnarounds, and others are lighter on your wallet.
 Each comes with its own nuances.

-It’s, therefore, important to understand what each method can offer and its benefits/drawbacks, to figure out which one(s) would be the best to pursue.
+So, let's understand what each method can offer and its benefits/drawbacks, to help you with this decision.

 ## Hire a referral